Over The Rainbow:

 As one of Arizona's longest standing ensembles, we have had the honor to perform before Governors, Congressman, U.S. Supreme court justices and even the vice president of the United States.

-Our venue includes, weddings, receptions, parties, educational workshops, corporate functions, dinner parties, banquets, civil ceremonies, universities, live theatre and formal concerts.
+Our venue includes, weddings, receptions, parties, educational workshops, corporate functions, dinner parties, banquets, civil ceremonies, universities, live theater and formal concerts.
 It would be our pleasure to perform for you. (available ensembles

 Artists in Residence

 Carl holds a bachelors degree in music from Arizona State University, a masters degree from Northern Arizona University and did his doctoral work was at Northern Arizona University.
-Carl is currently concertmaster of the Scottsdale Baroque Orchestra, performs with the Phoenix String Quartet, the Tempe Symphony, and the Arizona Repertoire Orchestra.
+Carl is currently the Executive Director of the Scottsdale Philharmonic.
+He performs with the Phoenix String Quartet, the Scottsdale Philharmonic, Tempe Symphony, and the Arizona Repertoire Orchestra.

 As an educator he held teaching positions at Grand Canyon University, Phoenix College, and K-12 public schools for over thirty years.